HDGoldi/Docker_Training/Trainings/004_Volumes.markdown

 ## Defining a volume at runtime

-We have seen volume defined in a Dockerfile, we will see they can also be defined at runtime using the **-v** flag of the **docker container run** command.
+We have seen volume defined in a Dockerfile, we will see they can also be defined at runtime using the **-v** flag of the **docker run** command.

 Let's create a container from the alpine image, we'll use the -d option so it runs in background and also define a volume on /data as we've done previously.
 In order the PID 1 process remains active, we use the following command that pings Google DNS and log the output in a file within the /data folder.